agda/agda/doc/user-manual/tools/command-line-options.rst

 .. option:: --only-scope-checking

-     Only scope-check the top-level module, do not type-check it.
+     Only scope-check the top-level module, do not type-check it (see :ref:`quickLaTeX`).

 Compilation
 ~~~~~~~~~~~